Sharzzdevise/Sharzzdevise/README.md

 Certified Data Analyst|| IOT and Data Engineering scholar || Technical writer || Microsoft Certified Azure Professional| SDLC management| Volunteer

-I am passionate about Data; it's analytical and engineering aspect, Artificial Intelligence, IOT and Cloud services.
+❤️‍🔥I am passionate about Data; it's analytical and engineering aspect, Artificial Intelligence, IOT and Cloud services.

-👩‍🏫I train, advice and assist great minds in the best way I can to start and advance a career in Data Analysis, Engineering and cloud services

 ☁️I also possess technical skills in working with data and automating processes within Azure Cloud environment

 I am proficient in building rapport and easily explaining technical information across teams.

+👯‍♀️I am also looking to collaborate in Data Analytics and Engineering projects

 💁‍♀️💝Consistently recognized as a hands on and competent Leader, also a selfless "Volunteer"  with various organizations, backed up with notable recommendations.